- Join MAGC

 - Northern Lights

 Thank you for volunteering to judge the Minnesota Association of Government Communicators annual Northern Lights Contest.
-We sincerely appreciate your willingness to share your time and expertise.
+We greatly appreciate your willingness to share your time and expertise.

 Process and Timeline

-Judges will receive the entries they are to judge on or about March 28, 2017.
-Scores and detailed comments are due by the end of the day April 10.
+Judges will receive the entries to judge on or about March 12, 2018.
+Scores and detailed comments are due by the end of the day April 6.

 Each entry will be judged by at least two people.
-There is no set upper limit to the number of judges.
+Our goal is to have three or more judges per entry.

 After the judging deadline, MAGC will tabulate and average the scores submitted by the judges.
 Judges will be notified of the results for their category after tabulation is complete and should immediately notify the Northern Lights committee of any concerns they may have with the reported results.